-NSW Higher School Certificate results are developed using fair, rigorous and publicly accountable processes.
+NSW Higher School Certificate (HSC) results are developed using fair, rigorous and publicly accountable processes.

 Visit the HSC Results section of the BOSTES website for help understanding your results, and for more detail about how results are determined, judging and applying the standards, and how moderation of assessment marks works.